Sabine2021/ELK-STACK/README.md

 The "install-elk" playbook implements the following tasks:
 - Install the following "apt" packages:
-  --"docker.io": The Docker engine, used for running containers.
+  - "docker.io": The Docker engine, used for running containers.
-  --"python3-pip": Package used to install Python software.
+  - "python3-pip": Package used to install Python software.

 - Install the following Docker module "pip" package:
-  -docker: Python client for Docker.
+  - docker: Python client for Docker.
 Required by Ansbile to control the state of Docker containers.

 - Set the "vm.max_map_count" to "262144".
-  --This configures the "ELK" VM (the machine being configured) to use more memory virtual memory.
+  - This configures the "ELK" VM (the machine being configured) to use more memory virtual memory.
-  --The ELK container will not run without this setting.
+  - The ELK container will not run without this setting.

 - Use Ansible's "sysctl" module and configure it so that this setting is automatically run if your VM has been restarted.

 - Download the docker container module called "sebp/elk:761".
-  -"sebp" is the organization that made the container.
+  - "sebp" is the organization that made the container.
-  -"elk" is the container.
+  - "elk" is the container.
-  -"761" is the version.
+  - "761" is the version.

 - Configures the container to start with the following port mappings:
-  -5601:5601
+  - 5601:5601
-  -9200:9200
+  - 9200:9200
-  -5044:5044
+  - 5044:5044

 - Start the container.

 - Use systemd module
-  -Enables the "docker" service on boot, so that if you restart your "ELK" VM, the docker service start up automatically.
+  - Enables the "docker" service on boot, so that if you restart your "ELK" VM, the docker service start up automatically.

 ![install-elk.yml](Images/install-elk.yml1.PNG)
 ![install-elk.yml](Images/install-elk.yml2.PNG)